-has to be dipped anyway, and it can be done very satisfactorily There is al-most no red hair that is the same shade at the ends and close to the
+'Red hair?
+Well nearly all red hai has to be dipped anyway, and done very satisfactorily The most no red hair that is t shade at the ends and close und.

-'How many people wear false hair' Nearly all women over the schoolgirl of wear a switch or a false piece of some sort.
-Now since we can make tou-pies, or what they used to call "scratch-ee," so that one's dearest friend could out tall the true from the false year tell the true from the false, very ny bald-headed men wear them-, mind you, from a feeling of pride. t to prevent their eatching colds from afts blowing on their bald heads.
+"How many people wear fa Nearly all women over the s are wear a switch or a false some sort.
+Now since we can m pres, or what they used to call ' es,' so that one's dearest frie toot tell the true from the fal many bald-headed men wear , mind you, from a feeling to prevent their catching co fts blowing on their bald h supplies the right ments for nourishm and makes delicious.

-"It is a mistaken iden of people that theatrical wigs are made of substitute stuff.
-Theatrical people are more par-ticular than anyone else, and as they buy so many different wigs for their lifterent characters they soon become experts, and will not have anything but the very best.
+'It is a mistaken idea of pe theatrical wigs are made of see shift.
+Theatrical people are m ticular than anyone else, and buy so many different wigs different characters they soot experts, and will not have but the very best, tritive, palatable br bakers use it.
+Try as